-You cannot drag objects from one diagram to another diagram in another window.
+You cannot drag objects from one flow chart to another flow chart in another window.
 Use cut/paste for that purpose.
-You can, however, drag objects between one view of a diagram and another view of the same diagram (see Opening an Additional View of a Diagram on page 261).
+You can, however, drag objects between one view of a flow chart and another view of the same flow chart (see Opening an Additional View of a Flow Chart on page 263).

-Moving Objects with Precision ("nudge")
+Moving Objects with Precision

-To move objects with greater precision
+^{CP} To move objects with greater precision